MicrosoftDocs/learn/learn-pr/endpoint-manager/policy-security-management-using-microsoft-endpoint-manager/includes/4-use-conditional-access.md

 #### Bring your own device (BYOD)

-- **Workplace join and Intune management:** Here the user can join their personal devices to access corporate resources and services.
+- **Workplace join and Intune management:** The user can join their personal devices to access corporate resources and services.
 You can use Workplace join and enroll devices into Intune MDM to receive device-level policies, which are another option to evaluate Conditional Access criteria.

 ## App-based Conditional Access